top of page

 DO DURING PRACTICES?

 smooth steps and improve coordination.
-Finally, we pretend we are performing, practice formations,
+We then add music, starting slow and working up to full speec.
+Finally, we pretend we are performing in front of each other, give/receive feedback, practice formations,

-group coherence, transitions and record to see ourselves and provide feedback.
+group coherence, transitions and record to see ourselves and improve together.

 WHAT HAPPENS IF I CAN'T COME TO PRACTICE